Yearbook: People (seniors, first- and second-year students, faculty)

-In the UK and other countries, where yearbooks often only cover the final year group and not the entire school, each student may have more space for answers to various questions as well as their photo (or photos).
-In Year 11 (England & Wales) members are usually grouped by form/class; whilst Year 13 tends not to be grouped in such a way, but instead, just appears alphabetically throughout the book.
-It is common in these markets for each person to have between a quarter and a whole page each, depending on the budget available for the yearbook (as more pages mean a higher cost).
+In the UK and other countries, where yearbooks often cover only the final year group and not the entire school, each student may have more space for answers to various questions, as well as their photo (or photos).
+In Year 11 (England & Wales), members are usually grouped by form/class; in Year 13, however, they are not grouped by form/class and instead appear alphabetically throughout the book.
+It is common in these markets for each person to have between a quarter and a full page, depending on the yearbook's budget (as more pages mean a higher cost).
 The editorial team chooses questions for members to answer (such as "Favourite teacher?" or "Where will you be in 5 years?") and these answers appear alongside member photos.
-These photos and answers are sometimes also collected online.
+These photos and answers are sometimes collected online as well.

 Student life

-Several pages are often used for pages chronicling activities undertaken by students, such as trips abroad, activity trips, sports, and other special events.
-This part of the book often covers students' lives both inside and outside of the campus.
+Several pages are often used to chronicle students' activities, such as trips abroad, field trips, sports, and other special events.
+This part of the book often covers students' lives both on and off campus.

 Sometimes members of a yearbook write editorial and journalistic content about life as a student, current events (local, national, and international), and other matters of interest to the peer group.